 This table reports average salaries for full-time university teachers in the United States by rank and type of institution.

-Canada ranks second of all OECD countries in the proportion of female university and college teachers.
+Canada ranks eleventh of all OECD countries in the proportion of female university teachers, and fifth among college teachers.

 This table reports salary minima and maxima by institution and rank for full-time university teachers in Canada.

 Between 2001 and 2014, the number of full-time university teachers in Canada increased by 45%.
 In 2014 there were 42,500 full-time university teachers employed in Canada.